-Assess your horse for health and fitness before trailering and only trailer a healthy horse, unless it's being shipped to a vet hospital for treatment.
+Assess your horse for health and fitness before trailering and only trailer a healthy horse, unless it's being shipped to a vet hospital for treatment under the direction of the veterinarian.
 Make sure the trailer is the appropriate size for your horse in both width AND height.
 Know how to safely haul the trailer BEFORE you load the horse and inspect it before every trip.
 If you can, avoid travelling alone.
 If you are hauling someone else's horse in your trailer, be sure to agree in advance who will be responsible if the horse is injured or the trailer is damaged.
 Train your horse to load and unload in a safe and calm manner ahead of time.
 Wear gloves, boots, and a helmet when loading and unloading horses.
 Make sure there are no hazards near the horse trailer (farm machinery, fencing, ditches) when you are loading and unloading horses.
 Apply leg wraps and head bumper before your horse gets into the trailer.
 Never put a horse into a trailer that is unhitched, or unhitch a trailer with the horse still inside.
 If the trailer is dark inside, open the doors and turn on the lights to increase visibility.
 Never load a horse into the trailer if you do not have an easy escape route.
 Always load a single horse on the left side, or tie on the left side in slant loads, as roads are "crowned" in the middle.
 If more than one horse is being unloaded from the trailer, keep at least one horse in sight of the last horse until he has been safely unloaded.
 Never get into the trailer or open the door if the horse is panicked.
 Instead, seek assistance.
 Make sure all inoculations are current and you are carrying the certificates.
-Carry a complete emergency first aid kit (for both human and horse) and know how to use it.
-Make sure the trailer is well vented and the trailer mats fit properly (snugly).
+Carry a complete emergency first aid kit (for both human and horse) and know how to use it. П Make sure the trailer is well vented and the trailer mats fit properly (spugly)

 Check that all trailer doors are secured and locked before setting out and after each stop.
-Ensure that the trailer has reflective tape top, bottom and sides.
-Drive defensively.
-Allow double the normal braking distance, and travel at lower than normal speeds.